Infrared sauna, pool, special art, stunning rooms

 Take the schlepp out of servicing your car by trying one of these Cape Town Discoveries.

 Bored of your old gym routine?
 Try these unique ways to get fit.

 PLEASE NOTE: All dates are subject to change.

-These are only a few of the happenings in Cape Town and surrounds for the month of October, so be sure to check out our use our events section for an up-to-date overview of happenings in Cape Town.
-Also, don’t forget to subscribe to our newsletter and if you have a smart phone, add m.capetownmagazine.com to your home screen for quick access on the go!
+Use our events section for an up-to-date overview of happenings in Cape Town.
+Also, don’t forget to subscribe to our newsletter and if you have a smart phone, add capetownmagazine.com to your home screen for quick access on the go!

 Follow us on Twitter, like us on Facebook, connect with us on LinkedIn, check out our photos on Instagram and follow our Pinterest boards for updates on what’s happening in and around the Mother City!